BRMatt/Kohana-Dispatcher/README.markdown

 		}
 	}

-The latter method is preferred  as it allows you to modify arguments.
+The latter method is reccomended & preferred.
 However to do that you need to tell the $event object that your arguments are editable by other parts of the app:

 	// Later on...